malix254/GritFlix/README.md

 ## Contact 📧

-If you have any questions or suggestions regarding GritFlix Movie Guide, feel free to contact us at [griffinskirimimbae@gmail.com](mailto:griffinskirimimbae@gmail.com). 📬
+If you have any questions or suggestions regarding GritFlix , feel free to contact us at [griffinskirimimbae@gmail.com](mailto:griffinskirimimbae@gmail.com). 📬